 Booking Health data.
 Costs may vary based on case complexity, hospital stay duration, required follow-up care, and additional expenses such as diagnostics, travel, and accommodation.

-Real Patient Story: From Diagnosis to Modern Treatment
+Patient Story: Modern Treatment For 40% Tumor Shrinkage

-Refusing to accept this outcome, Michael researched alternative options and connected with Booking Health for a second opinion abroad.
-Within a week, he was consulting with doctors who treat duodenal cancer at one of Germany's leading oncology centers.
+Not accepting this outcome, Michael researched other options and booked a second opinion abroad through Booking Health.
+A week later he was consulting with doctors who treat duodenal cancer at one of Germany's top oncology centers.

 "The comprehensive approach made all the difference," Michael recalls.
 "Instead of just one standard protocol, they evaluated my case individually and suggested combining treatments."